-Professional Pet Sitters Week is coming up (March 6th – 12th) and we wanted to pay tribute to all those wonderful pet sitters out there who take such wonderful care of our amazing cats when we are out of town!
+Professional Pet Sitters Week starts on March 3rd, 2019, and we wanted to pay tribute to all those wonderful pet sitters out there who take such great care of our amazing cats when we are out of town!

 We know you love your cat sitter or you wouldn’t have hired them, but how do you know if your cat loves the pet sitter you picked?
 Here are a few “fur sure” signs that you found the perfect sitter for your furry companion.